nfs-ganesha/nfs-ganesha/src/tracing/README.md

 This will dump a trace in text form.
 See the man page for all the options.
 There are a number of other tools that can also munch traces.
 Traces are in a common format that many tools can read and process/display them.

+In addition, instead of using babeltrace, you can use `src/libntirpc/src/lttng/generator/trace_formatter.py` which will format the traces and show them in a pretty way with the format string.